extrastufff054/Practical-Semester-VI/Web-development/README.md

 8. Implement Hooks (useState and useEffect) in React. -> Done
 9. How to handle form elements in React. -> Done
 10. Implement node.js events. -> Done
-11. Create database in MySQL and implement operations on it.
+11. Create database in MySQL and implement operations on it. -> Get output
 12. Pass UserID to frontend.